Complexity of the FIFO Stack-Up Problem: Introduction

 From a theoretical point of view, an instance of the FIFO stack-up problem consists of $k$ sequences $q_1, \ldots, q_k$ of bins and a number of available stack-up places $p$.
-Each bin of $q$ is destined for exactly one pallet.
-The stack-up problem is to decide whether one can remove iteratively the bins from the sequence such that in each step only one of the first bins of $q_1, \ldots, q_k$ is removed and after each step at most $p$ pallets are open.
+Each bin of each sequence $q_i$ is destined for exactly one pallet.
+The FIFO stack-up problem is to decide whether one can remove iteratively the bins from the sequences such that in each step only one of the first bins of $q_1, \ldots, q_k$ is removed and after each step at most $p$ pallets are open.
 A pallet $t$ is called {\em open}, if at least one bin for pallet $t$ has already been removed from the sequences, and if at least one bin for pallet $t$ is still contained in the remaining sequences.
 If a bin $b$ is removed from a sequence then all bins located behind $b$ are moved-up one position to the front (cf.~Section \ref{sec-prel} for the formal definition).

 Every processing should absolutely avoid blocking situations.
 A system is {\em blocked}, if all stack-up places are occupied by pallets, and non of the bins that may be used in the next step are destined for an open pallet.
 To unblock the system, bins have to be picked-up manually and moved to pallets by human workers.
-Such a blocking situation is sketched in Fig.\ \ref{F01}.
+Such a blocking situation is sketched in Figure \ref{F01}.

 The single-line stack-up problem can be defined in the same way.
-An instance for the single-line stack-up problem consists of one sequences $q$ of bins, a storage capacity $s$, and a number of available stack-up places $p$.
+An instance of the single-line stack-up problem consists of one sequence $q$ of bins, a storage capacity $s$, and a number of available stack-up places $p$.
 In each step one of the first $s$ bins of $q$ can be removed.
 Everything else is defined analogously.